ElsevierSoftwareX/SOFTX-D-21-00134/docs/source/introduction.rst

 =============
 Introduction
 =============
-| emipy is a python package to analyse industrial emission sources within Europe.
+| Emipy is a python package to analyze industrial emission sources within Europe.
-| The package accesses data from the `European Environmental Agency <https://www.eea.europa.eu/data-and-maps/data/member-states-reporting-art-7-under-the-european-pollutant-release-and-transfer-register-e-prtr-regulation-23>`_ and `Eurostat <https://ec.europa.eu/eurostat/de/web/gisco/geodata/reference-data/administrative-units-statistical-units/nuts#nuts21>`_ , and allows to generate a desired data set with clearly structured filter functions.
+| The package accesses data from the `European Environmental Agency <https://www.eea.europa.eu/data-and-maps/data/member-states-reporting-art-7-under-the-european-pollutant-release-and-transfer-register-e-prtr-regulation-23>`_ and `Eurostat <https://ec.europa.eu/eurostat/de/web/gisco/geodata/reference-data/administrative-units-statistical-units/nuts#nuts21>`_  and allows to generate desired data sets.
+Data sets can be filtered with clearly structured build-in functions.
 Furthermore, functions are provided that allow a quick visualization of the data.

 =============
 Installation